-1.10.4 Single-sided Shepherding (Negative Diffusion)
+1.10.3 Single-sided Shepherding (Negative Diffusion)

 Many of the previous sections have shown material getting more dense in various radial regions after passing by the moon.
-This type of behavior is seen in most off of the simulations that have been done of rings with nearby perturbers going back to Hänninen and Salo (1994, 1995).
-It explains features like the thickening of material at gap edges.
-It can also be used to explain the confinement of narrow rings in general in a way that is far less dependent on the details of the perturbing moons than resonant models based on the ideas of Borderies et al. (1989) and Goldreich et al. (1995).
+This type of behavior is seen in most of the simulations that have been done of rings with nearby perturbers going back to Hänninen and Salo (1994, 1995).
+It explains observed features like the enhanced optical depth of material at gap edges.
+It can also be used to explain the confinement of narrow rings in a way that is less dependent on the details of the perturbing moons than resonant models based on the ideas of Borderies et al. (1989) and Goldreich et al. (1995).